The new sandbox feature in Windows 10 allows you to test software you don’t trust. Here’s how to enable or disable sandbox in Windows 10.

 - Click on the “Turn Windows Features On or Off” link on the sidebar.

 - In the new window, scroll down and select the checkbox next to “Windows Sandbox”.

 - Windows will automatically make the necessary changes.
 Click on the “Restart” button in the last window.

-Disabling sandbox feature on Windows 10 is as easy as enabling it.
-To disable sandbox on Windows 10, deselect the “Windows Sandbox” checkbox you select earlier in step 5 and restart your system.
-After restarting, the sandbox will be disabled and you will no longer be able to access it.
+First, open the Start menu, search for “,” uncheck the “Windows Sandbox” checkbox and click the “Ok” button.
+Finally, restart the system.
+After restarting, the sandbox will be disabled, and you will no longer be able to access it.

 If you like this article, do check out how to remove 3d objects folder from file explorer on Windows 10.